Updated: November 4, 2020

 Combine all three and you have a potent marketing strategy – one that Starbucks has effectively applied for many years now.

 The sense of belongingness to a young generation, the experiential sanctuary away from home, and the personal triumph of overcoming a challenge – this is why Pinoys spend so much to get the Starbucks planner that they’ll never use anyway.

 If you can afford it, then you’re okay in my book.
 If you see me at Starbucks, please approach me and introduce yourself.

 But if you’re on a tight budget, trying to save money, and cannot afford spending on eighteen overpriced beverages.
 Then here are my advice:

 It’s now the bazaar season.
 This is a yearly ritual not just for bargain hunters, but also among friends and family looking to do something together during the Christmas season.

 Make your list, plan your gifts, then go to the numerous Christmas bazaars around the city and be part of this fun and frugal Pinoy tradition.

-If you’re a coffee lover, check out the emerging artisanal coffee culture in the city.
+If you’re a coffee-lover, check out the local coffee shops around the city.
 Or if you just want to hang out with your friends, then have a “coffee appreciation party” at home.
 I’ve done this and it’s fun!

 Name something you’ve always wanted that costs around P2,000 (or even a little more).
 Is it a new pair of jeans?
 A bottle of perfume you like?
 A new watch for your everyday use?